AsciiDoc

 Mermaid

 Visit the official page for more details.
-If you’re new to using Mermaid or need help identifying issues in your Mermaid code, the Mermaid Live Editor is a helpful tool for creating and resolving issues within Mermaid diagrams.
+If you’re new to using Mermaid or need help identifying issues in your Mermaid code, the Mermaid Live Editor is a helpful tool for creating and resolving issues in Mermaid diagrams.

 To generate a diagram or flowchart, enter your text in a mermaid block: